What Moms Need Most. Part III: Moms Need to Feel Good in their Skin

 These are all understandable challenges.
 If you resonate with any of these things, I get it.
 You’re not crazy.
 It can be really hard.

-This brings us to DIETS…In response to all of this, women often turn to diet plans with the hope that following a food plan will give them the discipline they need to eat less and shed their extra pounds.
+In response to all of this, women often turn to health trends, diets, or other food-rules, hoping that following a plan will give them the discipline to eat less and shed their extra pounds.
 This may work for a short time, but it’s really hard to stick with a diet for the rest of your life. (statistics show that a great percentage of people who lose weight on a diet will gain it back…and often more with it.)
-Also: Diets typically cost money.
-And: most people who are on a diet become more obsessed and preoccupied with food and their weight than they were before.
-Which means the cycle only grows more vicious.
+Also, Diet plans (apps/supplements) typically cost money, time, and energy.

 That was me…